openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-gestures-longpressgesture.md

 > **NOTE**<br>
-> This gesture is supported since API version 7.
+> This API is supported since API version 7.
 Updates will be marked with a superscript to indicate their earliest API version.

 The **&lt;LongPressGesture&gt;** component can be used to trigger a long press gesture.